 We’re not growing an edible plant here, but I still prefer to use organic soil to avoid the chance of adding any chemicals to my indoor air.
 I like the Bumper Crop Potting Soil blend from Master Nursery.
-I got a small bag at my local garden center, but if you’d prefer to order online, Amazon also offers this larger bag.
+I got a small bag at my local garden center.

 Miracle-Gro also offers an indoor potting mix that’s incredibly popular.